v0idDE/game-template/README.md

     "videos": ["trailer.webm"],

     "info1": ["Genre", "TheGenre"],
-    "info2": ["Course", "TheCourse WS00"],
+    "info2": ["Course", "TheCourse WS20/21"],
     "info3": ["Creators", "First Name, Second Name, Third Name"], "info4": ["", ""],

-    "moreInfoText": "In this game you engage in an artificial conflict, defined by rules, that results in a quantifiable outcome.
-We created it under these circumstances.
-This is how we came up with the idea.
-This is more other cool information."
+    "moreInfoText": "In this game you engage in an artificial conflict, defined by rules, that results in a quantifiable outcome.\n\nWe created it under these circumstances.
+This is how we came up with the idea.\n\nThis is more other cool information."
 }
 ```

-//Name displayed on top of UI above prview content.
-//Choose as many modes as your game supports
-//Logo shown in game roster
-//All of your preview images in your PreviewMedia-folder
-//Your gameplay trailer in your PreviewMedia-folder
-//Genre of your game
-//Your names
-//Release date (optional)
-//Text displayed in the "More Info"-Box
+- `displayName`: The display name of the game.
+- `gameFormats`: The play modes your game supports. <br> Available options: `vs`: Players can play against each other, `1p`: A player can play alone, `coop`: Players can cooperate with each other.
+- `logo` (WIP)
+- `images`: The exact file names of all preview images present.
+Try to use `.png` or `.jpg` formats.
+The images get displayed in the preview window as a dia show after any configured video(s) played.
 - `videos`: The exact file name of all preview videos present in your preview folder.
 Note that the videos can only be displayed when exportet as `.webm` using the `VP8` compression format with `Vorbis` audio compression (even though the audio is muted when previewed in the UI).
 You can find a short guide on how to convert a video file to this format [here](https://github.com/DMI-CADE/game-template/wiki/Covert-Video-To-Displayable-Format).

-Game modes:
- - `vs`: Players can play against each other.
- - `1p`: Your game can be played solo.
- - `coop`: The players can cooperate and play against non-player characters.

- You can choose as many of the game modes, as your game supports.
+- `info1` - `info4` (optional but recommended): String pairs containing short information about the game, displayed below the image/video preview.
+The first string of each pair is displayed on the left, as a descriptor.
+The second string is the information itself displayed next to it on the right.
+<br>The  discriptor is shortened to 10 characters.
+(I.e. `Mylongdescriptor` becomes `Mylongdesc:`, `Creators` becomes `Creators:`)
+<br>The actual information (i.e. the second strings) combined have 80 characters in total, but they break lines automatically.
+Every line is 16 characters long.
+So try to keep the information short.
+<br> We recommend to use these fields to give information that is interesting to the players.
+Let them know from which context (e.g. course, lecture or game jam) the game comes.
+Give yourself credit as creators/developers by displaying your names or nicknames.
+Let them know in which semester the game was released/created.
+<br>If you only need 2 or 3 info fields, leave the rest out or empty.
+- `moreInfoText` (optional): More info text desplayed in the additional info panel.
+Put more information, background, instructions and credits here.
+Use `\n` for line breakes.